When are Peonies in Season?

 So what’s the answer?

-Of course, there is some wiggle room with those dates, as the weather determines the exact dates.
-So they may be out two weeks earlier or last two weeks later.
+Of course, those dates have some wiggle room, as the weather determines the exact dates.
+So they may be out two weeks earlier and last two weeks later.

 What Types of Peonies are Available?

 Let’s start with my favorite colors.
-I love pink peonies and white peonies.
-Just so you know, peonies are available in a lot of colors … white, pink, rose, red, deep purple, and coral.
+I love pink and white peonies.
+Just so you know, peonies are available in many colors: white, pink, rose, red, deep purple, and coral.

-There are 33 recognized species of peonies throughout the world and countless horticultural cultivars.
-Botanically, peonies are small, woody shrubs, which have a fancy name of herbaceous perennials.
+There are 33 recognized species of peonies worldwide and countless horticultural cultivars.
+Botanically, peonies are small, woody shrubs that have a fancy name for herbaceous perennials.
 Their leaves alternate along the stem of the plant and have many lobes.

-In most locations, peony flowers will bloom in April, May, or June.
+Peony flowers bloom in most locations in April, May, or June.
 Usually, tree peonies bloom first (around Mother’s Day), followed by herbaceous varieties (around Memorial Day), and then the intersections.

 Does this mean you can’t get them if you are getting married in September?
 Not necessarily.

-You might be able to source them.
-You will just have to pay a much higher price and find a florist who can find them.
+You might be able to source them, but you will have to pay a much higher price and find a florist who can.

 How to Grow Peonies

-Unfortunately, l live in southern California and I am not sure how well I can grow peonies in our yard.
-Of course, I should at least try to plant some of the California variety now, because they can take three years to grow before they bloom.
+Unfortunately, l live in southern California, and I am unsure how well I can grow peonies in our yard.
+Of course, I should at least try to plant some of the California variety now because they can take three years to grow before they bloom.

-I think the best way to learn how to plant peonies is to head over to The Spruce and read their amazing How to Grow Peonies Guide.
+The best way to learn how to plant peonies is to visit The Spruce and read their amazing How to Grow Peonies Guide.

 The Best Place to Buy Peonies